 A great calamity has befallen portions of our land.
-The Grasshopper Plague has visit-ed them, and where but yesterday comfort and plenty reigned, to-day the staff of bread has been broken, the green and promising fields are a waste, the results of the year's toll have been ruthlessly dissipated, and actual want oppresses, and starvation confronts hundreds of families. of familles.
+The Grasshopper Plague has visited them, and where but yesterday comfort and plenty reigned, to-day the staff of bread has been broken, the green and promising fields are a waste, the results of the year's toll have been ruthlessly dissipated, and actual want oppresses, and starvation confronts hundreds of families.

-To meet this exigency, and afford substantial and timely relief, there has been projected a Grand Charity Concert, to be held at the Union Park Congregational Church, located directly Wart of Held Park on Monday available West of Union Park, on Monday evening,
+To meet this exigency, and afford substantial and timely relief, there has been projected a Grand Charity Concert, to be held at the Union Daylor of the Concert of the Con Park Congregational Church; located directly West of Union Park, on Monday evening, ere from this scourge.

-West of Union Pars, on Monday evening, Aug.
+West of Union Park, on Monday evening, Aug.
 31st., 1874.

 The press, as far as solicited, have lent their columns to this worthy undertaking.
-The programmes, tickets, etc., have been freely donated, and the ablest, artistic talent our city affords is cheerfully contributed to make this one of the most rich and classical programmes ever offered in Chicago, while the entire pro-ceeds will be devoted to the relief of the suffer-ere from this scource. ere from this scourge
+The programmes, tickets, etc., have been freely donated, and the ablest, artistic talent our city affords is cheerfully contributed to make this one of the most rich and classical programmes ever of gred in Chicago, while the entire proceeds with he devoted to the relief of the sufference from this soource.

-Tickets can be obtained at No. 78 State St. or at any of the principal music and book stores in the city.
+Tickets can be obtained at No. 78 State ot., or at any of the principal music and book stores in the city.
 The Randolph and Madison street cars pass convenient to the Church.

-THEO.
-J. ELMORE & Co., Managers, 78 State Street.
-SEPT.
-5, 1874.
+THEO, J. ELMORE & Co., Managers,

+78 State Street.